Steps to take immediately after you lose your card

 Take the time to review and monitor your account activity.
 Check for any charges you don’t recognize, no matter how small.
 Fraudsters often start with minor transactions to test the card.
 If you spot anything suspicious, note the details to report them when you contact your issuer.

 After freezing your card, determine whether it was lost or stolen.
-If you find it, and there are no unauthorized charges, you can unfreeze it and continue using it as normal.
+If you find the card, and there are no unauthorized charges, you can unfreeze it and continue using it as normal.

-If you think it’s gone for good, contact your card issuer and report it missing, along with any unauthorized charges.
-The credit card issuer will likely provide a new card so you can keep using your account.
+If you think it’s gone for good, contact your issuer and report your lost credit card, along with any unauthorized charges.
+You can typically find your issuer’s customer service phone number in a credit card statement or online.